1958 Ford Ranch Wagon….The Journey Begins.

 A deal was struck and now the car sits in my driveway.
 I had to quickly cover it with a car cover as the neighbors were throwing daggers with their eyes.
 “What pile of rust did Don drag home this time” I imagined them saying.

-This particular car was manufactured in San Jose, California in March of 1958.
-It has a 6 cylinder engine, 3 speed transmission column shift, and the optional Overdrive.
 The car has sat since 1969.
 It was under cover for a number of years, before the roof it was under dry rotted and collapsed on top of it.
 This allowed the car to get very wet and mossy.
 If this were a 4 door wagon, it would be going straight to the crusher.
 However the 2 door production numbers are very low, thus making this car rare.
-The wagon was originally a Tri-tone White and Yellow color.

 This blog will be a journey of how I get this hulk back on the road.
 I hope you enjoy the ride.
 Oh, make sure you get a tetanus shot before entering.
 I have a feeling your going to need it.